CluedIn-io/CluedIn.Documentation/docs/kb/kb0011-configuration-migration.md

 - IDs of the data you want to back up.

 {:.important}
-To get the Ids of specific parameters, you will need to use the frontend and navigate to the desired resource.
-In the url, you will then notice the id of a given object.
-This may be a guid or integer depending on what is viewed.
+To get the IDs of specific parameters, you will need to use the front end and navigate to the desired resource.
+In the URL, you will then notice the ID of a given object.
+This may be a GUID or integer depending on what is viewed.

 ##### Exporting configuration (Source system)